Seattle-area schools enter a new era of pandemic education as students return to in-person learning

 Time to play

-Teachers and staff, like air traffic controllers, directed children outside Margaret Mead Elementary in the Lake Washington School District on Wednesday morning.
+Teachers and staff, like air traffic controllers, directed children outside Margaret Mead Elementary in Sammamish on Wednesday morning.

 “I’m so happy to be back,” said Monica Macri, as she led her line of energetic, masked and backpacked fourth-graders toward their designated school entrance.